CallmeAmmo/Intelligent-News-Summarization-and-Analysis-System/README.md

 # Flow
 1. fetch data from the newsapi app
 2. store the data after small transformation in the sqlite db
+3. install the ollama from docker hub and run it locally
+4. Summarize the text and using llama model and store it in database